-GOP rep: 'Significant amendments' to health care plan
+Health care talks progress though path unclear

 Speaking after Brat's comments, Republican Rep. Rodney Davis of Illinois said negotiators are still talking.

+Still, there is no guarantee that the math of health care will change any time soon.
+Members are expected to hold a conference call Saturday to discuss a wide variety of issues including health care -- as well as efforts to pass a spending bill.

-"I wish I knew what was in this so-called deal," Davis told CNN's "New Day."
-"We're still negotiating."Brat said he expects the new plan will "lower the price of health care" using "free markets as much as we can."
+Brat said he expects the new plan will "lower the price of health care" using "free markets as much as we can."
+It would allow states to relax some of the Obamacare mandates on insurers -- primarily the requirement they provide comprehensive coverage and they charge all consumers the same regardless of health status.
+Conservatives argue this will give people more choice and lower premiums, but consumer advocates say these changes will hurt those with pre-existing conditions.

 He added that "this is still a federal government structure, not totally happy with that outcome, but said "it at least cracks the door open to states having some ability to opt out of some of the insurance regulations."

 "Secondly," Brat said, the still-emerging proposal "lets health care return to the states."

-The Virginia Republican said that the Freedom Caucus is "still waiting on the official text" of the deal, but claimed that "we have language" to address both lowering premiums and coverage for pre-existing conditions.
-"It allows the states to opt out of the (regulations) to bring down the price."

-"Those are two of the big pieces, a couple little pieces on the regulatory framework, and then we can all get to yes.
-That is the goal," Brat said.
+It would allow states to apply for waivers to get out of some federal Obamacare rules.